Newton Flotman

+History

+The de Ferers family held land there in the 13th century, and the village was the home of the Blonumvyll or Blundeville family in the 15th century: Richard & William.
+Thomas Blundeville (c.
+1522–1606), humanist writer, mathematician and inventor of the protractor lived as a country gentleman in the village.
+Blundeville Manor is the name of a cul de sac in the village although this is not the site of the original home of the Blundevilles.
+On the north wall of the chancel in Newton Flotman Church is a monument to Sir Thomas Blundeville which shows Sir Thomas and his two daughters and Rose Puttenham and Margaret Johnson his first and second wives.

 Governance

 An electoral ward of the same name exists.
 This stretches west to Wreningham, with a total population taken at the 2011 census of 2,658.

 Facilities and amenities

 Newton Flotman Church, St Mary's, is served by the Tas Valley team ministry along with those of Swainsthorpe, Tasburgh, Tharston, Saxlingham and Shotesham.
 In 2006, an extension with a kitchen and toilet facilities opened to provide a larger meeting space.
 In 2018, the church received £87,600 from the Heritage Lottery Fund to repair the church roof, tower and drainage system, install Wi-Fi and train local volunteers to produce films on the church's heritage.

 Newton Flotman Primary School caters for children in Newton Flotman, Swainsthorpe and Saxlingham Thorpe.
 The nearest secondary school is Long Stratton High School.